-- Provide access to tissues and use plastic bags for proper disposal of used tissues. - Ensure bathrooms and other sinks are consistently stocked with soap and drying material for handwashing.
-Provide alcohol-based hand sanitizers that contain at least 60% alcohol (if that is an option at your shelter) at key points within the facility, including registration desks, entrances/exits, and eating areas. - At check-in, move any client with respiratory symptoms (cough, fever) to a separate area.
-Due to person to person spread in Chicago, clients may have COVID-19. - If staff are handling client belongings, they should use disposable gloves.
+- Provide access to tissues and use plastic bags for proper disposal of used tissues. - Ensure bathrooms and other sinks are consistently stocked with soap and drying material for handwashing. - Provide alcohol-based hand sanitizers that contain at least 60% alcohol (if that is an option at your shelter) at key points within the facility, including registration desks, entrances/exits, and eating areas. - If staff are handling client belongings, they should use disposable gloves.
 Make sure to train any staff using gloves to ensure proper use.